 • The more cluttered a display is, the harder it is for people to visually search for information.

 • The less predictable a display is, the less likely it is that users will be able to accurately recall the information

 We have used these design principles to set standard formats across academic and course categories.
 They are outlined in the tabs on the left-hand side.

 The first step is to download the “TUEX Tutor” App from the app store (iOS/Google Play) and familiarize yourself with the interface.
 Register for an account by using your phone number.
 Set your schedule and list your classes.

 1. Proof of qualifications

-Depending on the subjects you are looking to list for, this can be anything from a university degree, to a teaching certificate, to a transcript.
+Depending on the subjects you are looking to list for, this can be a university degree, a certificate, a transcript.
 If you have multiple documents, please merge these files prior to submitting.

 2. A proof of identification